 \subsection{Overview}

-While early work prioritized sensing fidelity, accuracy and scalability, recent efforts emphasize advanced modeling pipelines -- environment generalization~\cite{wang_transfer_2023, meneghello_sharp_2023, li__2024}, few-/zero-shot learning~\cite{yin_fewsense_2022, wang_review_2024} and cross-application frameworks \cite{zhao_crossfi_2025, wang_airfi_2024} -- and edge and/or federated deployments for heterogeneous IoT contexts~\cite{wen_integrated_2025, jeon_compressive_2021, ramadan_federated_2025}.
+While early work prioritized sensing fidelity, accuracy and scalability, recent efforts emphasize advanced modeling pipelines---environment generalization~\cite{wang_transfer_2023, meneghello_sharp_2023, li__2024}, few-/zero-shot learning~\cite{yin_fewsense_2022, wang_review_2024} and cross-application frameworks \cite{zhao_crossfi_2025, wang_airfi_2024}---and edge and/or federated deployments for heterogeneous IoT contexts~\cite{wen_integrated_2025, jeon_compressive_2021, ramadan_federated_2025}.
 Real-world systems are now expected to be adaptable to new users, environments, and configurations without exhaustive retraining.

 In parallel, a growing body of work has been exploring how these systems behave when exposed to malicious interference or perturbations.
-However, security and privacy research in this area has been fragmented -- spanning PHY layer manipulation, crafted RF signal injections, and adversarial ML attacks.
-To clarify this landscape, we begin by synthesizing prior works into \emph{attack classes}, and use them to articulate the motivations for our work.
+However, security and privacy research in this area has been fragmented---spanning PHY layer manipulation, crafted RF signal injections, and adversarial ML attacks.
+To clarify this landscape, we begin by synthesizing prior works into \emph{attack classes}.